-Why we need the Bio-Diverse Project
+Why We Need the Bio-Diverse Project.

 The Bio-Diverse Project aims to highlight minorities within biology and conservation by celebrating the diversity that exists and learning from those who pave the way for future scientists presently lacking representation.

-Rebecca Ford (she/her)
+Rebecca Ford (she/her): Festival Co-Founder

 Rebecca is a Biology BSc graduate and part-time Science Communication Masters student at the University of Sheffield.
 She is an intern at the university’s department of Animal and Plant Sciences, coordinating the ‘Decolonising the Curriculum’ student audit of undergraduate modules.
-She is a member of the founding team for the Bio-Diverse Festival and is a coordinator for the Bio-Diverse Project.